What Makes a Great Website in 2025? The Do’s and Don’ts

 A secure website is a must-have.
 To keep your users’ data secure, verify your ownership of the website, prevent attackers from creating a fake version of your site, and keep the trust of your users, you’ll need an SSL certificate.

-We use Squarespace, which has this built into the platform, but if you’re using an open-source platform like WordPress, you’ll need to be sure your web hosting provider has this installed.
+We use Squarespace, which has this feature built into the platform.
+However, if you’re using an open-source platform like WordPress, ensure your web hosting provider has this feature installed.
 Some hosts charge extra for it.

 Get Your Legal Ducks in a Row

 If you don’t have legal policies on your website, all we can say is good luck, babe!
-Although in the United States, there aren’t any federally mandated laws requiring you to have a privacy policy (aside from COPPA), new data and privacy laws go into effect all the time.
+Although there are no federally mandated laws in the United States requiring a privacy policy (aside from COPPA), new data and privacy laws are continually going into effect.

 We recommend that all the sites we build for our clients have terms of service, privacy policies, cookie policies, and accessibility statements.
 We use Termaggedon to help generate these documents.
-As the age of AI is here, we recently added an AI policy to be transparent with our audience about how we’re using AI.
+As the age of AI is upon us, we have recently added an AI policy to ensure transparency with our audience about how we utilize AI.

 Your business needs reviews.
 When people visit your site, they want proof that others have tried out your business and had a good experience.